Kodai Hamaya

-Kodai Hamaya (濱矢 廣大, Hamaya Kōdai) is a Japanese professional baseball pitcher for the Nettuno Baseball Club of the Italian Baseball League (IBL).
-He previously played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles and Yokohama DeNA BayStars.
+Kodai Hamaya (濱矢 廣大, Hamaya Kōdai) is a Japanese professional baseball pitcher for the Mid East Falcons of Baseball United.
+He has previously played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles and Yokohama DeNA BayStars.

 Career

 Tohoku Rakuten Golden Eagles

-The Tohoku Rakuten Golden Eagles selected Hamaya with the third overall selection in the 2013 Nippon Professional Baseball draft.
+The Tohoku Rakuten Golden Eagles selected Hamaya with their third round selection in the 2013 Nippon Professional Baseball draft.
 Hamaya spent the majority of the 2014 season with the farm team, posting a 2.83 ERA in 12 games.
 On September 28, 2014, Hamaya made his NPB debut.

 In 2015, Hamaya made 8 appearances for Rakuten, posting a 7.20 ERA with 14 strikeouts in 10.0 innings pitched.
 The following season, Hamaya struggled to a 10.24 ERA in 13 appearances with the main club.
 In 2017, Hamaya played in 7 games with the Eagles, pitching to a 5.19 ERA with 8 strikeouts in 8.2 innings.
 Hamaya spent the majority of the 2018 season with the farm team, and logged a 3.72 ERA with 8 strikeouts in 9.2 innings of work across 7 appearances with the main team.

 Yokohama DeNA BayStars

 On March 26, 2019, Hamaya was traded to the Yokohama DeNA BayStars in exchange for Kento Kumabara.
 Hamaya spent the majority of the year with Yokohama's farm team, and struggled to a 32.40 ERA in 2 games with the main club.
-In 2020, Hamaya pitched in 18 games for the BayStars, recording a 3.60 ERA with 18 strikeouts in 25.0 innings of work.
+In 2020, Hamaya pitched in 18 games for the BayStars, recording a 3.60 ERA with 18 strikeouts in 25 innings of work.
 On December 2, 2020, he became a free agent.